Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 SD Card Incompatibility.
 Certain SD Cards may cause scanner to not function properly.
 Generally, it seems that smaller capacity cards (32GB and below) have more liklihood of functioning well.
 Some workarounds discussed in posts #856, #861.

 ExFat Formatted SD Cards May Fail: Capturing with ExFat formatted cards may result in no files being captured despite the appearance of such.
-Instead, use Fat32 formatted cards, especially since the scanner does not support file sizes over 4 GB.
+Instead, use Fat32 formatted cards.

-Frame Instability (Top or Bottom Jitter).
-In some situations, captured files show a distorted image (compressed or expanded at the top or bottom of the frame) when compared to adjacent frames (see bottom of frame in this sample footage).
+Frame Instability (aka Jitter).
+In some situations, captured files show a distorted or warped image (compressed or expanded at the top or bottom of the frame) when compared to adjacent frames (see bottom of frame in this sample footage).
 This relates to the film being in motion as the imager is scanning the film frame over the course of time.
 This issue can last the entire duration of the capture, or can increase/decrease in severity over time.
 Re-scanning those segments often results in no issue.
-Reference posts #390, #471 and #846.
+This issue continues to be evaluated and discussed.
+Reference posts #390, #471 and #846 and many others.

 Scanner Cannot Playback Captured Files.
 Some firmware versions have broken the scanner's playback capability.
 Workaround is to transfer your files to a computer for reviewing/editing/storage.
 Discussed in post #870 and elsewhere in thread.